canonical/launchpad-manual/user/how-to/work-with-code-hosted-on-launchpad/create-and-manage-a-merge-proposal.rst

 Next steps
 ----------

 You can pick choose which parts of Launchpad you want to use.
 However, when you use different parts of Launchpad together you can make them work together.
-Let's look at how you can `link bug report and blueprints to branches of code <Code/BugAndBlueprintLinks>`__.
+Let's look at how you can :ref:`link bug report and blueprints to branches of code <link-a-bug-reports-to-a-branch>`.